CodeYourFuture/curriculum/common-content/en/module/induction/wrapping-up/index.md

 You can use this video 👉 https://www.youtube.com/watch?v=B8RSMBSzFuA to figure out how to create a commit.

-We'll cover this topic in class on Saturday too.
+We'll cover this topic often in workshops.
+Come to a CYF center to work on this with a mentor.

 1. Try opening your clone of education-blog in VSCode
 2. Try fixing a typo in the `README.md` file